ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_profile.md

 This document explains one method for profiling applications in ROS 2 / Nav2.
 The aim of profiling is to generate files that can be analyzed to see where compute time and resources are spent during the execution of a program.
 This can be useful to determine where the bottlenecks in your program exist and where things might be able to be improved.

-The following steps show ROS 2 users how to modify the Nav2 stack to get profiling information about a particular server / algorithm when they encounter a situation they’d like to understand better.
+The following steps show ROS 2 users how to modify the Nav2 stack to get profiling information about a particular server / algorithm when they encounter a situation they'd like to understand better.
 This tutorial applies to both simulated and physical robots.

 ## Preliminaries